Coordinator: Laura Rediehs, Associate Professor, Philosophy

 210. Musics of the World (also offered as Asian Studies 210).

 329. Rhetoric of Social Movements.

 331. Presidential Campaign Rhetoric.

 334. Environmental Communication.

 335. Sex Talk (also offered as Gender and Sexuality Studies 335).

 206. Introduction to Political Theory.

-310. Philosophy of the Environment.
-(Dual-listed in Environmental Studies)
+310. Philosophy of the Environment (also offered as Environmental Studies 310).

-333. Ethics of Global Citizenship.
-(Dual-listed in Global Studies)
+333. Ethics of Global Citizenship (also offered as Global Studies 333).

 313. Industrial/Organizational Psychology.